kroxylicious/kroxylicious/DEV_GUIDE.md

 ### Environment variables
 * `KROXYLICIOUS_IMAGE_REPO`: url to the image of kroxylicious to be used.
 Default value: `quay.io/kroxylicious/kroxylicious-developer`
 * `KROXYLICIOUS_VERSION`: version of kroxylicious to be used.
 Default value: `0.5.0-SNAPSHOT`
 * `KAFKA_VERSION`: kafka version to be used.
-Default value: `3.6.0`
+Default value: `3.6.1`
 * `STRIMZI_URL`: url where to download strimzi.
 Default value: `khttps://strimzi.io/install/latest?namespace=kafka`
 * `SKIP_TEARDOWN`: variable for development purposes to avoid keep deploying and deleting deployments each run.
 Default value: `false`
+* `CONTAINER_CONFIG_PATH`: directory where `config.json` file is located.
+This file contains the pull secrets to be used by the container engine.
+Default value: `$HOME/.docker/config.json`

 ### Launch system tests
 First of all, the code must be compiled and the distribution artifacts created: